 Who is eligible?

-Group Health Foundation will prioritize support for those organizations that:
+We will prioritize support for those organizations that:

-- Are motivated to change the status quo and current ideas of who is entitled to health, influence, access, and leadership in our social, political, and economic systems.
+- Are motivated to change the status quo and current ideas of who is entitled to influence, access, and leadership in our social, political, and economic systems.

 Our desired outcome of the Community Learning Grants is a stronger and more influential set of community-based organizations across Washington.